Former Macau partner sues Las Vegas Sands for $5 bln

 Asian American argues that Las Vegas Sands' record earnings were in large part due to its Macau resort and claims that Sands is guilty of disclosing information to Galaxy which was so sensitive that the parties "hired bodyguards" to protect the documents.

 Details included the cost of the project, its impact on Macau, the construction of a Venetian-style resort casino and a partnership with Jerde Partnership International.
-Adelson's Macau unit, Sands China (1928.HK), is now the world's second largest gaming company by market capitalization, behind its Las Vegas parent.
+Adelson's Macau unit, Sands China, is now the world's second largest gaming company by market capitalization, behind its Las Vegas parent.

 Asian American's Macau lawyer Jorge Menezes said the Nevada and Macau lawsuits have different causes of actions.